dacooderr/OptiLock/README.md

 - "How do I restore a value to default"
 Removing the command entirely is the easiest way

-- "What does commenting out mean"
-to comment out a line put ``//`` at the front of the line.
-It will disable the command.

 - "How do I change my fov"
 ``r_aspectratio``
 ``citadel_camera_hero_fov``
  	+ Adjust these two values to your liking.

 - "The config broke this patch"
-The gameinfo.gi gets overwritten every major update.
+The gameinfo.gi gets overwritten in some patches, even small ones.
 You need to manually replace it again.

 - "My game is crashing"
-You may have to completely delete and reinstall the game by uninstalling and making sure there are no leftover files from previous configs.
+You may have to completely delete and reinstall the game by uninstalling and making sure there are no leftover files from previous configs or mods. (some mods replace original files and cause files to persist when doing a simple Steam Uninstall.
+Make sure to delete the Deadlock file **ENTIRELY** [Example](https://media.discordapp.net/attachments/1494139617090469980/1494139617249726535/delete.jpg?ex=6a1052b4&is=6a0f0134&hm=0fda70acb60a96ed746ed56c0817f357298c2fbec4b05b678b6cab25e54f09dc&=&format=webp)

 - "This and that is missing"